mdmtk/docs/beta/source/guide/csp/settings.md

   <tr>
     <td>Do not change</td>
     <td>"0"</td>
-	<td>This value (or the absence of this parm from the XML) will cause no changes to whether or not an Enterprise Reset can be invoked from the Settings UI.</td>
+	<td>This value (or the absence of this parm from the XML) will cause no changes to be made as to whether or not a device user will be allowed to invoke the "Enterprise data reset" function from the System Settings Menu.</td>
   </tr>
   <tr>
     <td>Enable</td>
     <td>"1"</td>
-	<td>This value will cause the ability to invoke Enterprise Reset in Settings UI to be allowed.</td>
+	<td>This value will cause the device user to be allowed to invoke the "Enterprise data reset" function from the System Settings Menu.</td>
   </tr>
   <tr>
     <td>Disable</td>
     <td>"2"</td>
-	<td>This value will cause the ability to invoke Enterprise Reset in Settings UI to not be allowed, preventing the user from performing this action from the Settings UI.
-However, an Enterprise Reset can still be invoked by a System application which uses the OSX API.
-This also does not prevent the user from using the Enterprise Reset ZIP folder to invoke an Enterprise Reset when the device is in recovery mode.</td>
+	<td>This value will cause the device user to be prevented from invoking the "Enterprise data reset" function from the System Settings Menu.</td>
   </tr>
 </table>
 </div>